freya-org/Freya/README.md

 Installation
 ------------

-One way to install Freya is download the latest package from master branch on github.
+One way to install Freya is download the latest package from master branch and compile it myself.
-The downloaded package includes required libraries.

 Next way is wait to stable version.